microsoft/eureka-ml-insights/README.md

 4. [Optional] Install GPU packages if you have a GPU machine and want to self-host models:\
     ```conda env update --file environment_gpu.yml```
 Installation tested for Unix/Linux, but it is currently not supported on Windows.

+### 🦙 (Optional) Installing Llama.cpp local runtime
+The framework supports local inference using Llama.cpp via the `LlamaCppModel` class.
+This requires the `llama-cpp-python` package, which can be installed with different options depending on your hardware and preferences.

+- For a CPU installation, you can use `pip install eureka-ml-insights[llamacpp]` command with our package, which includes `llama-cpp-python` as an extra requirement.
+- For a CUDA installation, you can either use prebuilt wheels for specific CUDA versions or build from source:
+  - For a CUDA-specific wheel, use: `pip install llama-cpp-python --extra-index-url https://abetlen.github.io/llama-cpp-python/whl/cu121`.
+Replace `cu121` with your CUDA version (e.g., `cu122`, `cu124`).
+  - For a CUDA-source build, set the `CMAKE_ARGS` environment variable when installing the package: `CMAKE_ARGS="-DGGML_CUDA=on" pip install llama-cpp-python`.

 ## 🚀 Quick start
 To reproduce the results of a pre-defined experiment pipeline, you can run the following command: